 The Choose options field includes all the elements and services that may run on the network.
 All are selected by default.
 Click any element to remove it from the snapshot.
 Nodes and services are included in all snapshots.

 The Notes field is optional.
-Here you can add descriptive text to remind you of the snapshot’s purpose.
+You can add a note to remind you of the snapshot’s purpose.

 Select Finish.
 The card now appears on your workbench.